LlmKira/VitsServer/README.md

 ### Building from Docker 🐋

-we have `docker push sudoskys/vits-server:main` to docker hub.
+we have `docker pull sudoskys/vits-server:main` to docker hub.

 you can also build from Dockerfile.